QuePlatform/QueEngine/README.md

 **Assumption:** To solve this, QueEngine uses a global `Mutex` (`C2PA_SETTINGS_LOCK`).
 Any function that needs to modify these global settings (like `verify` with a custom policy) will lock the mutex, apply the settings for the duration of the call, and then restore the baseline settings before releasing the lock.
 This serializes all settings-dependent C2PA calls, ensuring thread safety at the cost of some parallelism for those specific operations.

+### 1.3.
+Security posture and defaults

+- HTTPS is enforced by default for all network URLs (timestamp authority, remote manifests).
+HTTP can be explicitly opted-in behind a feature and per-call flag.
+- Remote manifest fetching is disabled by default; it can be explicitly opted-in behind a feature and per-call flag.
+- DNS hardening prevents requests to private/loopback/link-local IP ranges, including resolutions via domain names (mitigates SSRF/DNS rebinding).
+- Certificate chain inclusion in verification results is opt-in.
+- No built-in or test certificates are bundled.
+You must bring your own certificates/keys for signing.

 #### Feature Gating

 QueEngine is heavily feature-gated to produce minimal binaries for different targets.
 This is critical for security and performance.
 For example, the `enclave` feature (for on-device signing) should never be compiled into the `QueCloud` server binary, and the `kms` feature (for cloud signing) should never be compiled into a device-side library.